OpenBuildings/jam/guide/jam/fields.md

 `unique` — A shortcut property for validating that the field's data is unique in the database.

+`unique_scope` — You can limit the uniqueness of the each model to a field or an array of field so only fields are the same will they be considered for uniqeness.

 `label` — The label to use for the field when validating.

 `filters` — Filters to apply to data before validating it.